Pause a while and muse

 “I have pretended to be dead since 1 am, but I am still alive, still awake.” ~Lawrence

-The Trans Mongolian train on the top of the world
+The Trans Mongolian : Getting on the train

 Moscow, 27th February 2007 - Yaroslawsky station